Siddhartha082/Build-a-RAG-Evaluation-Tool-and-Python-Library/README.md

 RAG Evaluator is a Python library for evaluating Retrieval-Augmented Generation (RAG) systems.
 It provides various metrics to evaluate the quality of generated text against reference text.

+How to build a Retrieval-Augmented Generation (RAG) Evaluation Tool and Python Library!
+In this video, I will guide you through the process of creating a comprehensive evaluation tool for RAG systems, complete with various metrics to assess the quality of generated text.

+✅ Setting up the project structure

+✅ Implementing evaluation metrics such as BLEU, ROUGE, BERT Score, Perplexity, Diversity, and Racial Bias

+✅ Creating a Python library that can be easily installed and used

+✅ Writing test cases to ensure the robustness of the tool

+✅ Packaging and publishing the library to PyP, you'll have a powerful evaluation tool to enhance the performance and reliability of your RAG systems.

 ## Installation

 You can install the library using pip: